steog88/PhysBiblio/README.md

 ### Usage
 To run the program, execute `PhysBiblio.exe` that have been installed.
-By default it will run with `python2.x`.
+By default it will run with the `python` version defined in your environment.
-You can choose a specific `python` version running it explicitely via command line, for example you may select `python3` with
+You can choose a specific `python` version running it explicitely via command line, for example you may select `python3.8` (if installed) with
 ```
-python3 /path/to/PhysBiblio.exe
+python3.8 /path/to/PhysBiblio.exe
 ```

 You may want to create a menu shortcut to PhysBiblio.